US Bank Review: Accessible Customer Service and Checking Account Options

 Platinum Checking, the only interest-bearing checking account, is ideal for investment, mortgage or loan customers who want top-tier perks.
 It has a hefty $24.95 monthly service charge that can only be waived if you have $25,000 in combined deposits or balances at U.S. Bancorp, or if you have a personal trust relationship with U.S. Bank Wealth Management.

-U.S. Bank offers a single standard savings account that you can open with a $25 minimum deposit.
+U.S. Bank offers a single standard savings account that GOBankingRates as ranked as one of the Best Savings Accounts of 2023 that you can open with a $25 minimum deposit.
 The $4 monthly service fee can be waived with a $300 minimum daily ledger balance or a $1,000 average monthly collected balance.
-The fee does not apply to account holders under age 18.
-The APY for this account is a low 0.01%.
+The fee does not apply to account holders under the age of 18.
+The APY for this account is a low

-U.S. Bank offers several money market account options, including the Elite Money Market Account, which GOBankingRates has ranked as one of the Best Money Market Accounts of 2022.
+U.S. Bank offers several money market account options, including the Elite Money Market Account, which GOBankingRates has consistently ranked as one of the Best Money Market Accounts.
 The others are Platinum Select Money Market Savings, Package Money Market Savings and Retirement Money Market.

 If you’re looking for a better return on your money, then check out U.S. Bank’s certificates of deposit.
 It offers four versions: Regular CDs, Step Up CDs, Trade Up CDs, and CD Specials.
 Depending on which one you choose, and for how long, you could earn an APY as high as 0.75%.
 The minimum deposit for the Regular CD is $500, while the minimum for the others is $1,000.

 Regular CDs come in terms of one month to five years.
-APYs range from 0.05% to 0.25%, with the higher balances earning the better rate.
+APYs range from to , with the higher balances earning the better rate.
 With the Step Up CD, the interest rate rises every seven months during the 28-month term.
-The APY is 0.05% for the first seven months, 0.25% for the next seven, 0.45% for the seven months after that, and 0.65% for the final seven months.

 Another strength of U.S. Bank is its cutting-edge banking technology.
 In addition to advanced facial and fingerprint authentication on its mobile apps, U.S. Bank offers voice banking via Alexa, Siri and Google Home.
 The bank’s iOS and Android apps are popular, receiving a 4.8 rating on the App Store and 4.6 stars on Google Play.
 U.S. Bank also offers online and mobile banking options that let you make mobile deposits, send money through Zelle, pay bills and transfer money.